aaudreychen/Toronto-Bike-Share-September-2024-Dashboard/README.md

     -Average Trip Duration by User Type: A comparative analysis of ride durations between annual and casual users.

+This is also available to view on Tableau Public: https://public.tableau.com/shared/Z36FBZC2G?:display_count=n&:origin=viz_share_link

 The data for this workbook is from the City of Toronto Bike Share Toronto Ridership Data: https://open.toronto.ca/dataset/bike-share-toronto-ridership-data/